mthelm85/oanda-vue/readme.md

   ...
 ```

-The first argument *currency_pair* should be expressed as a string in the following format: 'CUR1_CUR2'.
-For example, 'EUR_USD', or 'EUR_GBP'.
+The first argument *currencyPair* should be expressed as a string in the following format: 'CUR1_CUR2'.
+For example, 'EUR_USD' or 'EUR_GBP'.

 The next two arguments define the period that the candlestick data should cover.
 Both *from* and *to* are integers and they represent the number of days to subtract from today.
 For example, if you want candlestick data covering the past week, *from* would be 7 and *to* would be 0.